Jocadbz/arisu/README.md

 arisu "Help me refactor my Go code"
 ```

-For multi-line input, end with a blank line.
+Press Enter to send a prompt.
+Use Ctrl+Enter to insert a new line without sending.
 Type `exit` to quit.

 ### Setting Models and Configuration